-Cycling Apps
+Cycling Apps AI

 - Strava — almost every cyclist already knows and uses it; not worth re-explaining.
 Activity tracking, finding and creating routes.